Elisabeth Mann Borgese

 Time, has transformed them, as future generations will transform what we have tried to build."

-Over her lifetime, Elisabeth Mann Borgese received honours from Austria, Germany, the United Kingdom, China, Columbia,
+Over her lifetime, Elisabeth Mann Borgese received honours from Austria, Germany, the United Kingdom, China, Colombia,

 correspondent and left behind an extensive collection of writings.